Vatraz/autonomousCJ/README.md

 ## Usage

 Run the script ```python main.py``` with GTA:SA running in a window mode in 800x600 resolution and placed in the top-left corner of the screen.
-Then it is necessary to get into any car, toggle camera to the bumper cam and drive to any road in the position that will be maintained by algorithm.
+Then get into any car, toggle camera to the bumper cam and drive to any road in the position that will be maintained by algorithm.
 After that, press "G" to start.